 In all cases, an ORU is subject to all policies and procedures of the university and may be subject to reporting and auditing requirements.

-Faculty with an appointment in an ORU may have an academic appointment in one of the schools.
+Faculty with an appointment in an ORU will have an academic appointment in one or more of the schools.

 ORUs at the university carry one of the designations listed and defined below:

-- University Center: A unit that furthers research in a designated field or a unit engaged primarily in providing research facilitated for other units and departments.
-The unit involves more than one school of the university.
+University Center: A unit that furthers research in a designated field or a unit engaged primarily in providing research facilities for other units and departments.
 Centers with anticipated annual budgets of at least $3,000,000, representing the sum of research grants and contracts managed through the Center's operations as well as institutional and other funding, are in this category.
+The Center involves more than one school or unit of the university or multiple departments or operating units of a single school.
 The President will charge an appropriate executive vice president with the responsibility for institutional oversight of a University Center.

 Centers with an anticipated annual budget of less than $3,000,000 are in this category.
-Units within this category do not extend beyond one school of the university.
-Non-ORU Centers must have a primary affiliation with one of the university schools.
-The dean of the associated school is charged with institutional oversight of the center.
-Non-ORU Centers will be subject to review and renewal on a regular basis of no more than three year intervals.
+Non-ORU Centers must have a primary affiliation with one of the university schools, although faculty and staff members may be drawn from multiple schools.
+The dean of the primary affiliated school is charged with institutional oversight of the center.

-In some cases, the term "center" may be used by a school or by university administrators to designate a non-ORU unit such as a particular service, administrative, or coordinating activity like The Center for Animal Care and Laboratory Medicine.
+In some cases, the term "center" may be used by a school or by university administrators to designate a non-ORU unit such as a particular service or administrative or coordinating activity such as The Center for Animal Care and Laboratory Medicine.
 The term "center" may also be used as part of the name of a major clinical service provider such as The Harris County Psychiatric Center.
-These centers must be approved, prior to establishment, by the affected Dean or the EVPARA and the President, or designee.
+These centers must be approved, prior to establishment, by the affected Dean or the Executive Vice President for Academic & Research Affairs ("EVPARA") and the President, or designee.
 This type of center is exempt from the review procedure described in this policy as they are subject to other review mechanisms.